devent/bootkube/Cloud_Init_Installation_Bootkube.md

 Now you need to copy the assets to the additional Kubernetes masters
 *scp -r /home/core/assets masterxyz*

-Log into the additional master nodes and trigger cloud init, this time using the file cloud-init-no-etcd-additional.sh In the end your environment should look like:
+Log into the additional master nodes and trigger cloud init, this time using the file *cloud-init-no-etcd-additional.sh*.
+In the end your environment should look like:

 NAME |                                       STATUS  |  AGE